angular/angular-cli/docs/documentation/build.md

 # ng build

 ## Overview
-`ng build` compiles the application into an output directory
+`ng build` compiles the application into an output directory.

 ### Creating a build